Strategic and District Operational Plans

 World’s Best Workforce Report

 the World's Best Workforce (WBWF) plan for the State of Minnesota.
 Our work is focused on improving things we are already doing and also doing things differently through innovation.
+In this year's World's Best Work Force Report, we have included the following items to describe what we are doing to improve learning for each student:

 - Our strategic plan sets the vision for our district